 \section{Introduction}

-} \IEEEPARstart{T}{he} growing acceptance of autonomous technology within our everyday lives seems to have set us upon an inevitable path towards society being aided by physical robots in a variety of different situations.
-The majority of robots in use today exist within industrial work environments such as manufacturing\cite{esmaeilian2016evolution} and assembly\cite{michalos2010automotive}, as well as the exploration of hazardous environments\cite{lunghi2019multimodal}.
-Given the societal acceptance of robots, as well as their improvement, we can expect to find robots of a more social nature helping in customer service roles in the future.
-This would not only aid the customer, but also the organisation too; in the UK alone, it has been noted that some consumers often wait up to thirty minutes in a queue before being able to speak to a representative\cite{wallop_2021}.
-To automate some of these processes with NLP systems which can understand issues would reduce a customer's waiting time and reduce pressure on the organisation by either solving the problem and giving advice autonomously, or gathering enough useful information during the conversation which can be passed on to a human being who can then solve the issue more efficiently.
+} \IEEEPARstart{T}{he} growing acceptance of autonomous technology within our daily lives seems to have set us on an inevitable path towards society being aided by physical robots in a variety of different situations.
+The majority of robots that are used today exist within industrial work environments such as manufacturing\cite{esmaeilian2016evolution} and assembly\cite{michalos2010automotive}, as well as exploration of hazardous environments\cite{lunghi2019multimodal}.
+Given the societal acceptance of robots and their improvement, we can expect to find robots of a more social nature helping in customer service roles in the future.
+This would not only help the customer, but also the organisation too; in the UK alone, it has been noted that some consumers often wait up to 30 minutes in a queue before being able to speak to a representative\cite{wallop_2021}.
+Automating some of these processes with NLP systems which can understand issues would reduce a customer's waiting time and reduce pressure on the organisation by either solving the problem and giving advice autonomously or gathering enough useful information during the conversation which can be passed on to a human being who can then solve the issue more efficiently.